SELF GUIDED AUDIO TOURS HAWAII

 Where to Stay in Lake Tahoe

 The lodging possibilities surrounding Lake Tahoe seem endless, especially if you factor in private cabin and cottage rentals and all of the online rental services like Airbnb.
-Remember, we’re talking about five counties worth of towns in two states that surround Lake Tahoe.

 And if you want the option of gaming, remember that gambling is legal on the Nevada side of the lake, but not the California side.
-So, here’s what you’re looking at:

-You’ve got plenty of upscale, luxury, all-inclusive hotel resorts – some with pools and private beaches – especially around South Lake Tahoe and Incline Village.
-You can find more moderately-priced hotels around South Lake Tahoe, Tahoe City, Tahoma, and Kings Beach.
+You’ve got plenty of upscale, luxury, all-inclusive hotel resorts — some with pools and private beaches — especially around South Lake Tahoe and Incline Village.

-There are log cabin rentals in the woods on the beaches of Zephyr Cove and Camp Richardson.
-And many, many one-of-a-kind motels, inns and cabins around the lake that you’d need to carefully comb through to decide if their reviews meet your standards.
+And many one-of-a-kind motels, inns, and private cabin rentals around the lake that you’d need to carefully comb through to decide if their reviews meet your standards.

 signboard of zephyr cove